cpetrich/zs2decode/docs/format.rst

 Data stream structure
 ^^^^^^^^^^^^^^^^^^^^^
-The data stream starts with a header signature, followed by combinations of chunks and filler bytes, and a final end-of-file (EOF) marker.
+The data stream starts with a header signature and is followed by chunks.
 A typical ``zs2`` file contains over 100,000 chunks.

  +--------------------+--------+